 Obtaining a validation is an expensive process, which is why it’s far preferable to seek expert advice to help resolve a company insolvency situation before a winding up petition is served.

-The costs of obtaining a validation order include the detailed preparation of a witness statement and legal representation in the form of a barrister, who will need to be briefed and address the court.
+The costs of obtaining a validation order include the detailed preparation of a witness statement and legal representation in the form of a barrister, who will need to address the court.

 If your company accounts have been frozen, you will need to carefully consider how these costs will be paid.